CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 Ready to go AIP platform on AWS.

+## Features

 This set up comprises:

 * AIPConsole
 * CAST AIP
 * Dashboard
 * Postgres RDBMS

-CAST AIP can scale out once the platform is spawed.
+* CAST AIP nodes can scale out once the platform is spawed.

-The Postgres instance is shared by all components.
+**Note: The Postgres instance is shared by all components.**

-## Primary use case - platform with 2 AIP nodes, within minutes
+### Primary use case - platform with 2 AIP nodes, within minutes

 1. Spawn a platform with 2 CAST AIP nodes in a given subnet in AWS, within minutes.
 2. Run projects analysis (manual)